 Health Benefits of Onions

 Since ancient times is known that Onions possess curative value.
 They are part of the allium family of vegetables and herbs, in this family of vegetables also are included garlic, leeks, scallions, and chives.
 Onions can vary in shape, size, color, flavor and the most common types of onions are red, yellow, and white onion.
-Onions are loaded with many nutrients, vitamins, minerals, and organic compounds that are the reason why they have so many valuable medicinal applications.
+Onions are loaded with many nutrients, vitamins, minerals, and organic compounds which are the reason why they have so many valuable medicinal applications.
 Let’s see the possible health benefits of this remarkable vegetable.

-Good Oral Health.
-They are often used to prevent tooth decay and oral infections.
-Chewing raw onions about three minutes you can potentially kill all the germs which are contained in the oral area and also is contained in surrounding places like the throat and lips.
-Skin and hair.
-Per 100 grams raw onions contain 7.4 mg Vitamin C or 9% of the daily recommended intake.
+100 grams raw onions contain 7.4 mg Vitamin C or 9% of the daily recommended intake.
 Adequate intake of vitamin C is needed for the building and maintenance of collagen.
 Collagen can provide structure to skin and hair.